texfaq/texfaq.github.io/FAQ-conditional.md

 that prints the included text, with a clear printed mark around it.

-[`optional`](http://ctan.org/pkg/optional) defines a command `\opt`; its first argument is an 'inclusion flag', and its second is text to be included or excluded.
+[`optional`](http://ctan.org/pkg/optional) defines a command `\opt`; its first argument is an ''inclusion flag'', and its second is text to be included or excluded.
 Text to be included or excluded must be well-formed (nothing mismatched), and should not be too big&nbsp;&mdash; if a large body of text is needed, `\input` should be used in the argument.